Modern Slavery Statement

 Organisational Structure and Supply Chains

-We are a global leader in software for public services, providing the cloud software and digital solutions used by more than two million professionals.
+We are a global GovTech leader making software that delivers critical service to citizens around the world.
+We providecloud software and digital solutions used by more than two million professionals.
 Headquartered in London, we have facilities based around the UK.
-We also have operations and offices in Ireland, Australia, New Zealand, Singapore, India and the USA.
+We also have operations and offices in Ireland, Australia, New Zealand, Singapore, India, Canada and the USA.
 Our supply chains are predominantly based within the countries in which we operate.
-Our parent organisation is Civica Group Ltd
+Our parent organisation is Civica Group Ltd.

 Due the nature of our services, our business operations are predominantly in the Software Development and Technical arena, in addition to professional services including project management, customer support, service delivery and implementation.